andrewalken/FYP/README.md

 I will be using this as a basis for my final year project, Where I will create a plugin that will reconstruct & clarify images of cells taken from a monochrome image sensor.

+To setup this software :
+    clone the repository
+    import as a maven project,
+    edit the configuration to have "com.mycompany.imagej.Reconstruct" as the Main class Use Java JDK V1.8